CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/styleguide/c++/c++-dos-and-donts.md

 ## Comment style

 References to code in comments should be wrapped in `` ` ` `` pairs.
 Codesearch uses this as a heuristic for finding C++ symbols in comments and generating cross-references for that symbol.
+Historically, Chrome also used `||` pairs to delimit variable names; codesearch understands both conventions and will generate a cross-reference either way.
+Going forward, prefer the new style even if existing code uses the old one.

 * Class and type names: `` `FooClass` ``.
 * Function names: `` `FooFunction()` ``.
 The trailing parens disambiguate against class names, and occasionally, English words.
 * Variable names: `` `foo_var` ``.
-Historically, Chrome also used `||` pairs to
-  delimit variable names; codesearch understands both conventions and will generate a cross-reference either way.
 * Tracking comments for future improvements: `// TODO(crbug.com/12345): ...`,
   or, less optimally, `// TODO(knowledgeable_username): ...`.
 Tracking bugs
   provide space to give background context and current status; a username might